 Commonly Asked Questions & Answers:

-A misdemeanor is a crime that is punishable by up to one (1) year in the county jail and a fine up to a $1,000, or any combination thereof.
-Felonies are more serious crimes which are punishable by more than one (1) year in the Missouri Department of Corrections.
-Prison sentences on felonies range anywhere from one year all the way up to life, depending on the classification of the felony.
+A misdemeanor is a crime that is punishable by up to one (1) year in the county jail and a fine up to $2,000, or any combination thereof.
+Felonies are more serious crimes and punishable by more than one (1) year in the Missouri Department of Corrections.
+Depending on the felony charge, prison sentences can range up to life in prison.

-An infraction is punishable by a fine only, not to exceed $200 and is not considered a crime.
-Even with an infraction, however, hiring an attorney is advised.
+An infraction is punishable by a fine only, not to exceed $400 and is not considered a crime.
+However, even with an infraction, hiring an attorney is advised.

 All people accused of a crime are legally presumed to be innocent unless and until they are proven guilty, either by a trial or as a result of a plea of guilty.
 This presumption means not only that the prosecutor must convince the judge or jury of the defendant’s guilt beyond a reasonable doubt, but also that the defendant need not say or do anything in his own defense, if they choose not to.
 The presumption of innocence, coupled with the fact that the prosecutor must prove the defendant’s guilt beyond a reasonable doubt, makes it difficult, but not impossible, for the government to put innocent people behind bars.